top of page

 M.Ed., NBC-HWC, RYT

 My passion for health and wellness began more than two decades ago while working in college health.
-As a trained counselor and board-certified wellness coach, I started one of the first collegiate wellness coaching programs in the country at the University of New Hampshire.
+As a trained educator, counselor, and board-certified health and wellness coach, I developed one of the first collegiate wellness coaching programs in the country at the University of New Hampshire.
 I have supported hundreds of students and employees in discovering their version of optimal wellness and happiness.
+I believe that people and communities need access to opportunities to engage in self-inquiry, knowledge attainment, skill development, and community care.

 Master's Degree, Education & Counseling